Skip to content

 • A group of investigators working remotely across multiple sites.
 The lead investigator can distribute the finalized script electronically to each site investigator or host the script on a password-protected website to ensure that data from every site is processed in the same manner.

-• An advanced user may integrate the DRESS Kit into another web/mobile app development framework to enable real-time statistical analysis in any JavaScript-based applications.
+• A software developer may integrate the DRESS Kit into another web/mobile app development framework to enable real-time statistical analysis and machine learning in any JavaScript-based application.

 Prerequisites